pepero8/EmoSDS/README.md

 ## Acknowledgement
 Portions of the research in this paper used the ESD Database made available by the HLT lab, National University of Singapore, Singapore.

+Portions of the code were adapted and modified from [SpeechGPT](https://arxiv.org/abs/2305.11000)